-After the fifth week of class, there will be no refund of tuition.
-Registration and lab fees are nonrefundable.
+After the fifth week of class, there will be no tuition refund.
+Registration and lab fees are not refundable.

 FEDERAL RETURN OF TITLE IV FUNDS POLICY

 The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60 percent of a payment period or term.
 Federal Title IV financial aid programs must be recalculated in these situations.